OogieOrange/review-page/README.md

 + [Martina Terlevic](https://github.com/SephTheOverwitch): My mentor who calmed me down in a state of panic and calmly described what was needed for the project.
 So that I had a plan going forward.
 + [Oscar Johansson](https://github.com/OskarJ1993): For being a rock throughout this course and being a support pillar.
++ [Lauren-Nichole](https://github.com/CluelessBiker): For her eagle eyes helping me find the reason as to why my head element was being rendered twice.
 + “I think therefore I blog” walkthrough: Provided the initial steps for setting up & deploying the site.
 As well as using the instructions they provided in order to implement a django "blog" functionallity into my app.
 This also includes, but is not limited to, some formatting for the way each blog post is displayed on the blog page and the comment model.
 Credits have been added as comments where code was used.
 + "I think therefore I blog" + "Hello Django" + Slack + Stackoverflow + [Martina Terlevic](http://github.com/SephTheOverWitch): aided in the creation of the CRUD function centered on the comments.
 + Adam from Tutor support: assisting in deciphering why crispy caused an error.
 + Joanne from Tutor support: assisting in deploying to heroku and explaining the "etag" error.
++ Ed from Tutor support: assisting in deciphering in why views interfered with oneanother through the urls.
 + [Bootstrap](https://getbootstrap.com/docs/5.2/components/dropdowns/): dropdown nav menu.

 ### Pexels images